Controlled Substances CME requirement

 How do I let the Board know I have completed the required controlled substances CME?

-Licensees are not required to notify NCMB they have completed the required CS CME.
+Licensees are not required to notify NCMB that they have completed the required CS CME.
 Please DO NOT email, fax or send CME certificates to the Board.
 NCMB recommends that licensees keep documentation of CME courses completed.
 If selected for a CME compliance audit, you will be asked to provide documentation at that time.

 During annual license renewal, licensees who prescribe controlled substances are asked to acknowledge that they have been informed of the CS CME requirement and that they understand they are responsible for complying.

-NEW!
 I am a physician or PA who only orders or administers controlled substances to hospitalized patients, patients at an ambulatory care surgery or procedure center, or similar facility (e.g., anesthesiologist, radiologist, hospitalist, etc.), and I do not "prescribe" controlled substance by means of a written or electronic prescription.
 Am I required to obtain the required controlled substance CME?

 Yes.
 Licensees who prescribe, order, supply, administer, or otherwise provide controlled substances to patients under their care must complete the mandated CME.

-While there may be a semantic and possibly even practical distinction between prescribing to patients by writing a prescription and ordering medications to hospitalized patients, the Board has determined that hospital or institutional based licensees (with the exception of physicians holding only a Resident Training License) who order and/or administer any controlled substance to a patient using either their own DEA registration or by means of an institutional DEA registration, directly or indirectly, are required to obtain the CME.
+The Board has determined that hospital or institutional based licensees (with the exception of physicians holding only a Resident Training License) who order and/or administer any controlled substance to a patient using either their own DEA registration or by means of an institutional DEA registration, directly or indirectly, are required to obtain the CME.

 Who is subject to NCMB’s CS CME requirement?